HelisLT/eneba-client/docs/howto/declared-stock.md

 You also need to activate the "Declared Stock" feature in the production, please read below.

 Optionally, you may want to register the `P_API_CallbackTypeEnum::DECLARED_STOCK_CANCELLATION` callback, this way you will be able to receive a callback when the order gets canceled.

+All [API callback](api-callback.md) urls must conform to specific [rule set](api-callback-url-rules.md).

+**In order to use "declared stock" feature you must prove your domain ownership.
+More on that [here](declared-stock-domain-ownership.md)**

 ## How it works